VVlad12/QuickCard/README.md

    - Drag with mouse on desktop
    - Use the arrow buttons
    - Use keyboard arrow keys
-8. **Listen to Pronunciation**:
+8. **Flip Cards**:
-   - Click the sound button (speaker icon) or press spacebar for word pronunciation
+   - Click the flip button or press 'F' to reveal the sentence
+   - Cards start showing only the word, flip to see context
+9. **Listen to Pronunciation**:
-   - Click the sentence button (volume icon) or press 'S' for sentence pronunciation
+   - Click the sound button (speaker icon) or press spacebar for pronunciation
+   - Audio plays word when card is unflipped, sentence when flipped
    - Visual feedback shows when audio is playing
-9. **Track Progress**: Monitor your progress with the progress bar and card counter
+10. **Track Progress**: Monitor your progress with the progress bar and card counter

 ## Vocabulary Categories